XPMUser/XPMUser.github.io/README.md

 # Old Prodigy

+Craftersshaft was the first coder to restore Old Prodigy (1.30.0).
+Unfortunately, it turned into a broken version of 1.30.0 (Prodigy Reborn 1.0 Version 1.30.R).

 This is some pretty simple modding of older versions of Prodigy, to get them to work right now, in the present day!
 If you want a little dose of nostalgia from older Prodigy versions, no matter what the purpose - seeing the older battle systems, the older quests, or anything of the sort -